 Celebrity or City names have always been a popular go-to source of passwords for many unfortunate users.
 Combining this with a little bit of social profiling and you’ve got a problem: (tip: LionelMessi10 is never a good choice; London123 is not goto password for doubly so if your Facebook page is full of Barca-related posts or Working in that city).

-Here’s the 2021 list of 25 weakest passwords :
+Here’s the 2023 list of the 10 weakest passwords :

 What are the consequences of a bad password?